Nevirone/GUS_Data_Integration/Readme.md

 # GUS Data Integration

-Welcome to My Awesome App!
-This application was created as part of a project for the course "Systems Integration."
+This application was created as part of a project for the course "Systems Integration".

+## Features

+- Register and log in to your account to access featuers
+- Request data for selected region and data type
+- Export and import data from .json or .xml files
+- Export and import data from database
+- Generate graph from currently loaded data

 ## Screenshots